natenault/fullstack-jscms/README.md

-# Fullstack JSCms
+# Markdown Notes

-> A barebones CMS built on Node and AngularJS
+> An app for writing and organizing rich text notes.

 ## Table of Contents